-Gay Talese, one of journalism’s most revered figures, has going from writing the news to making it.
+Gay Talese, one of journalism’s most revered figures, has gone from writing the news to making it.

 First, sloppily worded comments at a Boston journalism conference ignited a social media firestorm and accusations of sexism.
 Then a teaser for his new book “The Voyeur’s Motel” in the New Yorker revealed that Talese may have known about a murder for decades and said nothing – not to mention all the other perverted goings on at that Colorado motel run by a dishonest voyeur.
 Did he breach journalistic ethics — or ethics more generally?

 Most recently, the Washington Post discovered errors in his new book’s timeline, calling into question the veracity of his reporting.
 Talese moved quickly to distance himself from the book saying, “I’m not going to promote this book.
 How dare I promote it when its credibility is down the toilet?”

 At LLNYC, we are glad to hear it.
 “The Voyeur’s Motel” is a well-told story and the moral complexity only strengthens it.
 Besides, Talese made it clear again and again in his New Yorker piece that his source was probably lying.
 For instance, Talese discovered that there was never a murder reported at the hotel and that it probably never happened.
 He also points out that the hotel’s property records don’t match the timeline in the subject’s diary.
 All of that was in the New Yorker piece.
 Talese should be proud of the decades of work that went into writing this jaw-dropping piece of non-fiction.

 It’s also worth remembering that Talese is no stranger to controversy.
 For decades, his boundless curiosity has taken him to the fringes of society.
 His investigations into American sexuality in “Thy Neighbor’s Wife” led him to manage his own massage parlors.